Last Updated on February 12, 2024 by Louise Carter

-- Inducing sedative effects
+- Inducing sedative effects.

-- Prolonging sleep duration
+- Prolonging sleep duration.

-- Shortening sleep onset
+- Shortening sleep onset.

-- Minimizing anxiety
+- Minimizing anxiety.

-Along with carb-rich foods, a good helping of cottage cheese for dinner could set you up for a very relaxing first hour of sleep.
+Along with carb-rich foods, a helping of cottage cheese for dinner could set you up for a relaxing first hour of sleep.
 The problem lies in how the rest of your night goes.

 REM (rapid eye movement) sleep is deep sleep.
-During this phase in the sleep cycle, we dream, regulate our mood, and memorize important things we learned during the day.
+During this phase in the sleep cycle, we dream, regulate our mood, and memorize essential things we learned during the day.

-The goal is to improve the length and quality of your overall cycle, never sacrificing one phase for the other.
-So, what does this mean for you if you’re looking towards cottage cheese to improve your sleep?
+The goal is to improve the length and quality of your sleep cycle, never sacrificing one phase for the other.
+What does this mean if you want cottage cheese to enhance your sleep?

-- Hormone levels
+- Hormone levels.

-- How resistant you are to insulin
+- How resistant you are to insulin.

-- Whether or not you have any sleeping disorders
+- Whether you have sleeping disorders.

 How Long Before Bed Should I Eat Cottage Cheese?

-The consensus among doctors and nutritionists is that your last meal should be 3 hours before bed so that you avoid experiencing an upset stomach when you’re supposed to be asleep.
+Doctors and nutritionists agree that your last meal should be 3 hours before bed so that you don’t experience an upset stomach when you’re supposed to be asleep.

 Greek Yogurt vs. Cottage Cheese Before Bed

-|Nutritional Content (100 grams)||Cottage Cheese||Greek Yogurt|
+|Nutritional Content (100 grams)

-High protein is associated with better sleep quality.
-As you can see above, the protein and carb content difference between cottage cheese and Greek yogurt is minimal.
+The difference in protein and carb content between cottage cheese and Greek yogurt is minimal.
 You can use both interchangeably to fulfill your daily recommended protein and carb intake.